notmutiny/Brief-Thief/README.md

 in chat window type

-/loot  | shows
+/loot  -- prompts brief thief

-/lootr | change color to red
+/lootr -- change color to red

-/looto | change color to orange
+/looto -- change color to orange

-/looty | change color to yellow
+/looty -- change color to yellow

 (and follow on screen instructions if applicable)